We sent back 59KB of react-dom for a hamburger menu

 If you want to audit or adapt a stack like this in your own repo, one of these prompts may help.
 The full prompt text lives in this post’s prompts sidecar, the-stack-we-picked.prompts.md.

-• Reproduce the monorepo package structure.
+package.json, write one sentence defending why it exists.
+Any dependency that takes more than one sentence is a candidate for removal or replacement. - Reproduce the monorepo package structure.
 Start with three workspace packages: one for analytics wiring, one for shared components, one for TypeScript config.
 Wire the first app against all three and confirm it builds before adding a second app.

-• Critique your JavaScript budget.
+- Critique your JavaScript budget.
 Find the largest JavaScript bundle on your marketing site’s critical path.
 Trace it to its source.
 If the cost outweighs what it enables on that path, remove it and replace with a narrower pattern.

-• Extend the zero-JS constraint to future contributors.
-Write the constraint into your CLAUDE.md or equivalent living config so agents and humans inherit it on the next task, not just the current one.
+CLAUDE.mdor equivalent living config so agents and humans inherit it on the next task, not just the current one.

 How this was made